Division Director: Karlee Brown ~ firstname.lastname@example.org

 U7 Coordinator: Kayla Lucas ~ email@example.com

-The first ice time will be Thursday October 1 and you will receive an email 2 weeks before, with your player's ice time.
+The first ice time will be at the beginning of October and you will receive an email 2 weeks before, with your player's ice time.

 Cross Ice Initiative